vigneswara-propelo/harness-core/README.md

    NOTE: Download IntelliJ as per your macOS architecture i.e. x86_64 (intel) or arm64 (Apple silicon).
 You can check your architecture by command “uname -m“.

    It's recommended to install the latest version of IntelliJ that's supported by the Bazel Plugin.
 To find the latest supported version, please refer to the [bazel github project](https://github.com/bazelbuild/intellij/blob/master/intellij_platform_sdk/build_defs.bzl#L11).

-   After identifying the desired version of IntelliJ, you can download it from [jetbrains.com](https://www.jetbrains.com/idea/download/other.html).
+   As of June, 2022 recommended version of IntelliJ is 2021.3.3 After identifying the desired version of IntelliJ, you can download it from [jetbrains.com](https://www.jetbrains.com/idea/download/other.html).

 2. Install bazel project plugin from the IntelliJ marketplace

 3. Import `harness-core` as a Bazel project
-   1. Open `File > Import Bazel Project...`
+   a.
+Open `File > Import Bazel Project...`.
-   1. Enter `/path/to/repo/harness-core` for Workspace, click Next
+   b.
+Enter `/path/to/repo/harness-core` for Workspace, click Next.
-   1. Select `Import project view file` and enter `project/bazelproject` as the Project view
+   c.
+Select `Import project view file` and enter `project/bazelproject` as the Project view.
+   NOTE: If you do not see this file `project/bazelproject` in the list then select option `Create from scratch` and paste the content of `project/bazelproject` in the text area.
 4. Install ClangFormatIJ Plugin: https://plugins.jetbrains.com/plugin/8396-clangformatij
    (use `Ctrl/Cmd-Alt-K` to format current statement or the selection)